MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 1. Follow steps 1 through 5 in **Task 7** to create an AL project for the test library.

-2. As with base application project, you have to modify the `app.json` file, but this case, you have to change the version and add a dependency on the base application that you created.
+2. As with base application project, you have to modify the `app.json` file, but in this case, you have to change the version and add a dependency on the base application that you created.

     - Set the `"version"` to the old application version, such as `14.5.0.0`.
     - Set the `"dependencies"` to include information about your custom the base application.